tanmay-0017/Sleep_Tracker-Rest-API/README.md

 # Sleep Tracker API

 A simple RESTful API for a sleep tracker app using Node.js and Express.
 The API allows users to manage their sleep records, including creating new records, updating existing ones, fetching sleep data, and deleting records.
 It's designed to be a simple yet efficient solution for tracking sleep patterns, offering seamless integration with various client applications.
+MongoDB is utilized for seamless data storage and retrieval.

 ---